-This perk is particularly beneficial to cat owners.
+This advantage of RVs over hotels is particularly beneficial to cat owners.
 While some hotels and vacation rentals do allow dogs, most do not allow cats!
 In an RV, you can get these purrrfect cat travel accessories and bring your kitty along for the trip.

 5. Sleep In Your Own Bed

 Every new hotel you stay at has different bedding and pillows.
 There’s no guarantee of their quality nor the quality of sleep you’ll get.